catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/data-bindings.md

 ### OVERVIEW

 In most cases, data are provided in relational form (relational databases, data lakes, ...).
-To provide such data as part of the knowledge graph, you have to bind/map them to the underlying ontologies.
+To provide such data as part of the knowledge graph, you have to bind/map them.

 ### DATA MAPPING TOOL